Kaï Tomety

-Kaï Tomety (born 30 March 1974) is a Togolese football manager who manages the Togo women's national football team.
+Kaï Tomety (born 30 March, 1974) is a Togolese football manager who manages the Togo women's national football team.

 Life and career

-Tomety was born on 30 March 1974 in Atakpamé, Togo.
-She has worked as a physical education teacher for the Institute National Des Jeunesses Et Sport in Togo.
-She has also worked for the Togolese National Olympic Committee.
+Tomety was born on 30 March, 1974 in Atakpamé, Togo.
+She worked as a physical education teacher for the Institute National Des Jeunesses Et Sport in Togo.
+Tomety has also worked for the Togolese National Olympic Committee.
 She has been described as a "passionate footballer... one of the pioneers of women’s football in Togo and has been one of the best players in her country".

-Tomety obtained the CAF B License.
-In 2017, she was appointed manager of the Togo women's national football team.
-She became the first female manager of the Togo women's national football team.
-She helped the team achieve qualification for the 2022 Women's Africa Cup of Nations.
-This was the team's first major tournament.
+Tomety holds a CAF B License.
+In 2017, she was appointed manager of the Togo women's national football team, the first female manager of the team.
+Tomety helped the team qualify for the 2022 Women's Africa Cup of Nations., the team's first major tournament.
 However, they were unable to qualify for the knockout stages.